-The suggested length of time for the first round of fermentation is 5-7 days.
+The suggested length of time for the first round of fermentation is 7-10 days.
 During this time the SCOBY is thriving on the sugars in the tea and producing all the beneficial probiotics, enzymes and organic acids Kombucha is rich in.
 The longer it ferments, the less sweet it will be, which also means the less sugar in the final product.
 As far as how much is going to depend on how long it ferments along with a few other factors.
-In general, a 7-day ferment results in about 1-2 grams of sugar in an 8 oz. glass of unflavored Kombucha.
-I started tasting my Kombucha on day 5 and decided that I liked the taste best on day 7.
+In general, a 10-day ferment results in about 1-2 grams of sugar in an 8 oz. glass of unflavored Kombucha.
+I started tasting my Kombucha on day 7 and decided that I liked the taste best on day 10.

 Step 3: Fermentation #2

 After the first fermentation period, it is time to bottle, flavor (if desired) and ferment a second time.
 The second fermentation is what gives Kombucha carbonation.
-I recommend using a brewer with a spigot as it makes this step quite easy.
 Evenly distribute the Kombucha into eight pint size glass jars with lids with enough reserve of Kombucha left in the brewer to start the next batch (about one cup).
 To keep sugar content low, I opted to flavor with lemon juice.
 I added 1 tablespoon to each of the eight jars, capped tightly and stored in a dark cupboard for two days at room temperature.
 After two days, I carefully opened, poured a little in a glass to check carbonation and it was perfect.
 I moved the Kombucha to the refrigerator to stop the fermentation process and to chill before enjoying.

-In the brewer, there should be enough starter tea and a growing SCOBY to start another batch.
+In the brewer, there should be at least a cup of starter tea and a growing SCOBY to start another batch.
 Simple enough, go back to Step 1 and start the process all over again.
 It is not necessary to clean out the brewer or to remove the SCOBY until it becomes too big.
 We will re-visit this topic in the weeks to come.